Mistralys/application-framework/docs/Documentation.md

 ## Structure

-Administration screens in the Maileditor are individual PHP classes.
+Administration screens in the applications are individual PHP classes.
 They follow the framework’s admin structure, and have a fixed maximum logical depth of 4:

-1. Area – Main administration area (Mails, Comtypes...)
+1. Area – Main administration area (Products, Countries...)
-2. Mode – Sub-navigation within an area (Mails list)
+2. Mode – Sub-navigation within an area (Products list)
-3. Submode – Sub-navigation within a mode (View mail => Status, Upload, Changelog...)
+3. Submode – Sub-navigation within a mode (View product => Status, Settings, Changelog...)
-4. Action – Specific actions within a sub-mode (Publish mail, delete mail...)
+4. Action – Specific actions within a sub-mode (Publish product, delete product...)

 Each of these administration levels has specific base classes that must be extended: